With homes selling like hotcakes right now, could 2021 be the year you make the big move?

 Don’t forget there are also online-only agents to consider.
 With one of these agents, you may be able to save money, but you may have to do a lot more of the legwork yourself – such as showing potential buyers around your home.
 The key is to weigh up the pros and cons.

-The choice is yours, but here are the benefits of using a Zoopla estate agent.
+The choice is yours, but here are the benefits of using one of our estate agents.

 Before signing on the dotted line with any estate agent, make sure you check the terms of the agreement carefully.

 A contract with an estate agent is legally binding, so it's important to know exactly what you are getting into – and exactly what you’ll need to pay – before you instruct them.

 High street agents typically charge anywhere between 1% and 3% commission, plus VAT, on the sale price.

 Sole selling rights means that the agent is the only one allowed to sell your home during the tie-in period and will be paid commission even if you find a buyer yourself.